Gladstone Land Q3 2024 Earnings Call Transcript

 Lewis Parrish

-Pistachios, higher production on our pistachio farms so far.
-We don't have the data in for all of the full population of properties that have crop share, but of the ones we've received so far, the one kind of year over year change we're noticing is the crop share.
-Now pricing overall, we are seeing as David said, we are seeing that trending in the right direction, but pricing is kind of 2 components.
+The pistachios.
+Higher production on our pistachio farms so far.
+We don't have the data in for all of the full population of properties that have crop share, but of the ones we've received so far, that's the one kind of year-over-year change we're noticing is the crop share.
+Now, pricing overall, we are seeing, as David said, we are seeing that trending in the right direction.
+But pricing is kind of two components.
 Earlier in the harvest year, you're told what the minimum pricing is that processors will pay.
 And then about a year or 15 months later, they tell you what your bonus and adjustment amounts are due to quality bonuses, just marketing adjustments that happen over the marketing period.
+Those amounts aren't known yet, so we can't really compare year-over-year pricing yet because we don't know that final component of the pricing.

 Lewis Parrish